Ancient solutions to the K\"ahler Ricci flow: Introduction

 The analogous question is to classify all $\kappa$-solutions to the K\"ahler Ricci flow, which by definition are $\kappa$-noncollapsed, complete ancient solutions to the K\"ahler Ricci flow with bounded and nonnegative bisectional curvature (Definition \ref{def:flow 2}).
 Notice that the weakly PIC$_2$ condition is replaced by nonnegative bisectional curvature, which is weaker and more natural in the K\"ahler setting.
 In the compact case, all $\kappa$-solutions to the K\"ahler Ricci flow are classified in \cite{DZ20b}.

 The main result of the paper is the following classification theorem for the general case.

 \begin{thm} Let $(M^m,g(t))_{t \in (-\infty,0]}$ be a $\kappa$-noncollapsed, complete ancient solution to the K\"ahler Ricci flow with nonnegative bisectional curvature.
-Then it is isometrically biholomorphic to a finite quotient of $N^k \times \C^{m-k}$, where $N$ is a simply-connected, compact, Hermitian symmetric space. \end{thm}
+Then it is isometrically biholomorphic to $N^k \times \C^{m-k}$, where $N$ is a compact Hermitian symmetric space. \end{thm}

 Theorem \ref{thm:main1} extends our earlier result regarding the classification of $\kappa$-solutions on K\"ahler surfaces \cite[Theorem $1.3$]{CL20}.
 In \cite{CL20}, a key observation is that any complete, complex $2$-dimensional ancient solution to the K\"ahler Ricci flow with nonnegative bisectional curvature automatically has nonnegative curvature operator \cite[Lemma $4.6$]{CL20}.
 Here, we obtain a similar curvature improvement (see Theorem \ref{thm:pic2}), which states that any complete ancient solution to the K\"ahler Ricci flow with nonnegative bisectional curvature has weakly PIC$_2$.
 Therefore, any $\kappa$-solution to the K\"ahler Ricci flow is also a $\kappa$-solution to the (real) Ricci flow.